sdv-dev/PyMetrics/docs/COLLECTED_DATA.md

 ## Aggregation Metrics

-If the `--add-metrics` option is passed to `download-analytics`, a spreadsheet with aggregation metrics will be created alongside the raw PyPI downloads CSV file for each individual project.
+If the `--add-metrics` option is passed to `pymetrics`, a spreadsheet with aggregation metrics will be created alongside the raw PyPI downloads CSV file for each individual project.

 The aggregation metrics spreasheets contain the following tabs: